 ETIAS, which is short for the E.U.
-Travel Information Authorisation System, will not come into force until the beginning of 2020.
+Travel Information Authorisation System, will not come into force until the beginning of 2025.
 That’s despite the fact that its introduction has already been confirmed by the E.U.
 Commission.
 It takes time for these sorts of changes in Europe because approval of major changes to things like border regulations has to come from all member states.
-Also, because ETIAS will involve an online application process and the information gleaned from it will be shared across all the countries in both the E.U. and Schengen it takes time to develop and install the necessary hardware and infrastructure.
+Also, because ETIAS will involve an online application process and the information gleaned from it will be shared across all the countries in both the E.U. and Schengen it takes time to develop and install the necessary infrastructure.

 Is Romania now in the E.U. and what about Schengen?